 "One of the challenges facing artificial intelligence research today is designing systems capable of utilizing systematic reasoning to generalize to new tasks.
 The Abstraction and Reasoning Corpus (ARC) measures such a capability through a set of visual reasoning tasks." (https://link.springer.com/chapter/10.1007/978-3-030-93409-5_54, 02.06.23)

+What is systematic-generalizing reasoning?
 A problem solution has four main elements: the initial situation, the goal, the obstacle that prevents the achievement of the goal and the method that should lead to the goal.
 If there are knowledge gaps in one or more of these elements, we cannot solve the problem.
+The following image shows how a problem can be solved using systematic-generalizing reasoning.

-For each knowledge gap, we must use our sense of possibility (see above).
+To fill a knowledge gap, we need a sense of possibility.
 That means we have to list all the possibilities that could fill that gap.
-First, we do this at a high abstract level.
+First, we do this at a high abstract level because we do not want to overlook any possibility.
 Then we concretize each of these abstract possibilities.
-We need thinking to understand the problem and to imagine possible solutions and we need reasoning to decide which option leads to our goal.
+We need abstract thinking to imagine possible solutions and we need reasoning to decide which option leads to our goal.

-"Reasoning denotes acute and exact mentalizing involving logical deductions. ...
-Thinking, however, is ... the construction of an initially unknown reality. ...
-Once our sense of possibility has helped grasping a situation, problem solvers need to call on their reasoning skills.
-Not every situation requires the same action, and we may want to act this way or another to reach this or that goal.
-This appears logical, but it is a logic based on constantly shifting grounds: We cannot know whether necessary conditions are met, sometimes the assumptions we have made later turn out to be incorrect, and sometimes we have to revise our assumptions or make completely new ones.
+"Reasoning [a sense of reality] denotes acute and exact mentalizing involving logical deductions.
+Such deductions are usually based on evidence and counterevidence. ...
+Thinking [a sense of possibility], however, is what is required ... [for] the construction of an initially unknown reality. ...
+Once our sense of possibility has helped grasping a situation, problem solvers need to call on their [logical] reasoning skills [their sense of reality]. ... but it is a logic based on constantly shifting grounds: We cannot know whether necessary conditions are met, sometimes the assumptions we have made later turn out to be incorrect, and sometimes we have to revise our assumptions or make completely new ones.
 It is necessary to constantly switch between our sense of possibility and our sense of reality, that is, to switch between thinking and reasoning."
 (Dörner, D., & Funke, J. (2017).
 Complex problem solving: What it is and what it is not.
 Frontiers in Psychology, 8,1153, p.
 7)

 Artificial intelligence agents (computer programs) can quickly calculate many trials, but they are less creative when asked to fill knowledge gaps.